New HP Specter x360. Appearance, materials, control elements, assembly

 5. SD card slot

-Below is another grill for air exhaust and two stereo speakers.
-The latter have excellent volume headroom and good sound quality.
+At the bottom there is another air exhaust grille and two stereo speakers.
+The latter have an excellent volume reserve and good sound quality.

-In terms of size, the HP Specter x360 is a typical 13.3-inch notebook and does not differ much from most of them in size.
-Of course, the Acer Aspire S7 is a little thinner and lighter, but in reality you won't really notice this difference.
+In terms of size, the HP Specter x360 is a typical representative of 13.3-inch laptops and does not differ much from most of them in size.
+Of course, the Acer Aspire S7 is a little thinner and lighter, but in reality you won't really notice the difference.

 Transformer modes

-In "tablet" mode with an inverted keyboard, its buttons are automatically disabled, so you can safely press them while holding the device in your hands.
+In tablet mode, with the keyboard upside down, its buttons are automatically disabled, so you can safely press them while holding the device in your hands.

 Screen

-To be honest, I was pleasantly surprised by the screen in all respects: the brightness and clarity of the picture, the presence of an oleophobic coating, excellent behavior in the sun and in artificial light, and competent scaling (although here, apparently, the merit of the updated Windows 10).
+To be honest, I was pleasantly surprised by the screen in all respects: the brightness and clarity of the picture, the presence of an oleophobic coating, excellent behavior in the sun and under artificial light, and competent scaling (although this is apparently due to the updated Windows 10).

-I had an older model with QuadHD resolution on my test, and, again, I am just delighted with this screen, its quality is on par with the MacBook Pro 13 Retina.
+I tested the older model with QuadHD resolution, and, again, I’m absolutely delighted with this screen, its quality is on par with the MacBook Pro 13 Retina.

-The laptop has a wonderful oleophobic coating, which makes it a pleasure to use the touch screen.
+The laptop has a wonderful oleophobic coating, which makes using the touch screen a pleasure.

-The laptop runs full-fledged Windows 10, while everything is very good here with scaling.
-The same Skype looks quite tolerable to itself, the same applies to other applications.
-We are planning a separate review of the top ten, so we will not discuss it in today's article.
+The laptop runs full-fledged Windows 10, and everything is very good with scaling.
+Skype itself looks quite tolerable, and the same applies to other applications.
+We are planning a separate review of the “ten”, so we will not discuss it in today’s article.

-As you can see, the difference in the two versions of the laptop concerns not only the display, but also the amount of RAM / internal memory, as well as the chipset used.
-I had an older version on the test, which just perfectly performed any daily activities from working in Word to editing photos in Photoshop.
-Of course, this model is definitely not worth considering as a game solution.
+As you can see, the difference in the two versions of the laptop concerns not only the display, but also the amount of RAM/ internal memory, as well as the chipset used.
+I tested the older version, which did just fine for any day-to-day tasks, from working in Word to editing photos in Photoshop.
+Of course, this model is definitely not worth considering as a gaming solution.

-During use, I drew attention to the operation of coolers.
-You can just type in Word or surf with Chrome, and then the fans suddenly wake up and start buzzing with all their might.
-At the same time, no productive tasks are performed at this time.
+During use, I paid attention to the operation of the coolers.
+You might be just typing in Word or surfing Chrome when the fans suddenly wake up and start humming at full blast.
+However, no productive tasks are performed at this time.
 Perhaps this is the only drawback that I could find fault with.

-The battery capacity is 56 W * h, the manufacturer promises you up to 12.5 hours of battery life, in fact, these figures are far from reality.
-At maximum brightness and using simple text editors with a browser, the laptop lasted about five hours.
+The battery capacity is 56 Wh, the manufacturer promises you up to 12.5 hours of battery life, but in fact, these figures are far from reality.
+At maximum brightness and using simple text editors with a browser, the laptop's charge lasted about five hours.
 HD video mode drained it in seven hours.
-If you leave your laptop in sleep mode overnight, then after 15 minutes it goes into hibernation mode, so in the morning you will find it with the same charge as you left it.
+If you leave your laptop in sleep mode overnight, it will go into hibernation mode after 15 minutes, so you'll find it in the morning with the same charge you left it with.
 Turning on in this case takes about three to four seconds.

 Keyboard and touchpad

-You know, I am rarely happy with keyboards in laptops, but the HP Specter in this regard pleasantly surprised me.
-First, the location of the buttons - nothing is cut off anywhere, even for the ill-fated letters "Y", "E" and "Y" did not reduce the space, and this is very cool.
+You know, I'm rarely satisfied with laptop keyboards, but the HP Specter pleasantly surprised me in this regard.
+Firstly, the location of the buttons - nothing is cut off anywhere, even for the ill-fated letters “Y” “Y” and “Y” they did not reduce the space, and this is very cool.
 Typing on this keyboard is a pleasure.
-The keys have a short stroke, but you quickly get used to it, but the arrows would like to be full-fledged.
+The keys have a short travel, but you quickly get used to it, but I would like full-fledged arrows.

-In the laptop world, it is customary to extol the size of the touchpad in various MacBooks, but HP has managed to surpass even Apple.
-The touchpad in this laptop isn't just big, it's huge.
-At first, such a solution seems clumsy, then you get used to the appearance and begin to enjoy the advantages of such dimensions.
+In the laptop world, it's common to praise the size of the touchpad in various MacBooks, but HP managed to outdo even Apple.
+The touchpad on this laptop is not just big, it's huge.
+At first, this solution seems clumsy, but then you get used to the appearance and begin to enjoy the advantages of such dimensions.

 Wireless interfaces

-There are no complaints about wireless interfaces, and Wi-Fi and Bluetooth work fine, there were no problems with them.
+There are no complaints about the wireless interfaces, both Wi-Fi and Bluetooth work great, there were no problems with them.

 Conclusion

-On sale you can find two versions of the HP Specter X360: "simpler" and "more expensive".
-The first uses FHD resolution, Intel Core i5, 4 GB of RAM and 256 internal memory, the second - QuadHD, Core i7, 8 and 512 GB, respectively.
+You can find two versions of the HP Specter X360 on sale: “simpler” and “more expensive”.
+The first uses FHD resolution, Intel Core i5, 4 GB of RAM and 256 internal memory, the second uses QuadHD, Core i7, 8 and 512 GB, respectively.
 The first costs 78,000 rubles, the second - 117,000 rubles.

-In my opinion, the overpayment for the older version is inappropriate, you will not notice a big difference between FHD and QuadHD on a similar diagonal, and the performance of the Core i7 in such a solution is excessive.
-The younger model looks like a good business laptop for people who need a fast and thin computer with an excellent screen, average runtime and the ability to use it as a transformer (for example, during flights).
-The key drawback of the model is the noisy operation of the fans, which turn on too often.
+In my opinion, overpaying for the older version is not advisable; you will not notice much of a difference between FHD and QuadHD on a similar diagonal, and the performance of the Core i7 in such a solution is excessive.
+The younger model looks like a good business laptop for people who need a fast and thin computer with an excellent screen, average operating time and the ability to use it as a transformer (for example, during flights).
+The key drawback of the model is the noisy operation of the fans, which turn on painfully often.

-My main laptop is a MacBook Pro 13 Retina, and every time I test its competitors on Windows, I am not happy with one or the other.
-It was all the more surprising for me to note that I can perfectly work on the Specter x360: I liked the keyboard, the look of the laptop, the screen, the oleophobic coating and the transformer modes, even Windows 10 improved a little in terms of scaling.
-The only thing the Specter is inferior to the same MacBook in is the noise of the coolers, and even this shortcoming did not seem critical to me.
+My main laptop is a MacBook Pro 13 Retina, and every time I test its competitors on Windows, I'm disappointed with one thing or another.
+It was all the more surprising for me to note that I can work perfectly well on the Specter x360: I liked the keyboard, the appearance of the laptop, the screen, the oleophobic coating and the transformer modes, even Windows 10 has improved a little in terms of scaling.
+The only thing in which the Specter is inferior to the same MacBook is the noise of the coolers, and this drawback did not seem critical to me.

 Is this an expensive model?
-It would be appropriate to joke here: “Not at all, in the segment up to $ 1000”.
-But seriously, all competitors cost +/- the same money, take the same Aspire S7 or MacBook Pro 13 Retina.
+Here it would be appropriate to joke: “Not at all, in the segment up to $1000.”
+But seriously, all competitors cost +/- similar money, take the same Aspire S7 or MacBook Pro 13 Retina.

 Specifications: